 - Osso Buco

-This dish is veal shanks slow cooked with wine and spices, tomatoes, celery and onions.
+This dish is veal shanks slow-cooked with wine, spices, tomatoes, celery and onions.
 However, it was originally cooked with cinnamon, bay leaf and gremolata.
-This dish is very good in wintertime, and usually this dish is served with saffron rice.
+This dish is very good in winter, and is usually served with saffron rice.

-15. Things to do in Milan at Night
+15. Make the Most of Things to do in Milan at Night

 If you are visiting Milan in the summer season, a lovely thing to do is to eat on the terrace of a restaurant.
 Take your time and enjoy the evening.

 To have the best view of the city at night, climb the Torre Branca at sunset.
 This metallic tower is open almost every day until midnight.
 You can stand and enjoy the view from the viewing platform which is 100 meters high.
-In fact, the Torre Branca is the highest building in Milan.
+In fact, the Torre Branca is one of the highest buildings in Milan.

-Alternatively, grab a cocktail at the Nottingham Forest Cocktail Bar, which is known as being one of the best cocktail bars in the world.
+Alternatively, grab a cocktail at the Nottingham Forest Cocktail Bar, which is known as being one of the best cocktail bars in Milan.

 Milan is the capital of fashion and is therefore a paradise for shopaholics!
 The most popular places to shop in Milan are: